 La traviata will feature an exclusive VIP experience where you can party and share libations with the incredible cast and creative team.
-Follow Violetta on foot through her journey at a Downtown Columbus hotel to be announced soon.
+Follow Violetta on foot through her journey at the Residence Inn by Marriott Columbus Downtown.

-La traviata will be sung in English and Italian with mobile English titles.
+La traviata will be sung in English with an arrangement by Brian DeMaris.

 This immersive experience will require moderate walking.

 All VIP tickets come with one drink voucher.

 Violetta Valéry knows that she will die soon, exhausted by her restless life as a courtesan.
 At a party she is introduced to Alfredo Germont, who has been fascinated by her for a long time.
 The guests are amused by this seemingly naïve and emotional attitude, and they ask Alfredo to propose a toast.
 He celebrates true love, and Violetta responds in praise of free love.
 She is touched by his candid manner and honesty.
 Suddenly she feels faint, and the guests withdraw.
 Only Alfredo remains behind and declares his love (Duet: “Un dì felice”).
 There is no place for such feelings in her life, Violetta replies.
 But she gives him a flower, asking him to return when the flower has faded.
 He realizes this means he will see her again the following day.